 When to form your company

 This tax is not prorated.
 Your company might also owe U.S. Corporate Income Tax for the outgoing year.
-It might also owe taxes to a U.S. state other than Maryland, depending on where the company operates.
+It might also owe taxes to a U.S. state other than Delaware, depending on where the company operates.

 For all these reasons, companies planning to form near the end of a year might want to consider instead forming in January of the following year.

 U.S. companies and persons must comply with Office of Foreign Assets Control (OFAC) regulations, regardless of where they are located.
 In keeping with U.S. foreign policy and national security goals, OFAC administers and enforces economic sanctions programs against certain countries, sectors, entities, and individuals.
 These sanctions prohibit economic activity with these parties.
 As the owner of a U.S.-formed business, you and your company are now subject to OFAC’s regulations.